HyrumHendrickson/text_adventure/README.txt

 the fancy game should be a demo of many extra features that can be added

 examples of extra features:
-nps / talking / currency system
+npcs / talking / currency system
 creatures / combat system
 weight system for items
 addional item functions (eating food, crafting, keys/locks, etc) learnable spells or skills puzzles or traps

+I would love to see more instruction/exposition as well as keyword prompts in the "look" option